Engineering a multi-level bath for transmons with three-wave mixing and parametric drives

-Therefore we next consider the case where both pumps are applied.
-As shown in Fig.~\ref{fig:infinitetemp}(a), when both the $\Sigma_{s, ge}$ and $\delta_{s, ge}$ drives are on, the two processes happen at the same time with different rates set by their respective pump strengths.
-The system is initialized in the state $\ket{g, 0}$, then both pumps are applied for a certain duration, followed by a dispersive transmon measurement, as shown in Fig.~\ref{fig:infinitetemp}(b).
-In Fig.~\ref{fig:infinitetemp}(c), we show the transmon population as a function of pump length for two sets of heating and cooling rates (top: $\Gamma^{\text{p}}_{ge}/2\pi = 54$ kHz, $ \Gamma^{\text{p}}_{eg}/2\pi = 54$ kHz, and bottom: $\Gamma^{\text{p}}_{ge}/2\pi = 24$ kHz, $ \Gamma^{\text{p}}_{eg}/2\pi = 22$ kHz).
-The pump conditions are chosen such that the ratio between the two rates are close to 1 ($\Gamma^{\text{p}}_{ge}/\Gamma^{\text{p}}_{eg} \sim 1$).
-As expected from Eq.~\ref{Eq: CP rho} and~\ref{Eq: CP mu}, the transmon thermalizes to the same mixed $50\% \ket{g}$ - $50\% \ket{e}$ state (up to the residual population in the $\ket{f^+}$ state).
-However, the thermalization rates are different due to the difference in the parametric drive strengths.
-In addition, the data in the supplementary Fig.~\ref{fig:different_state_with_both_pumps} shows that by tuning the ratio between the two rates, we are able to set the transmon equilibrium with arbitrary population distribution.
-This confirms our full control over the transmon bath, in the equilibrium state as well as the thermalization rates, which extends its potential utility as an exotic bath in larger quantum simulators.
+The full control of the bath is realized by applying both pumps simultaneously.
+As shown in Fig.~\ref{fig:two-level both pump}(a), when the $\Sigma_{s, ge}$ and $\delta_{s, ge}$ drives are both on, the two processes happen at the same time with different rates set by their respective pump strengths.
+The system is initialized in the state $\ket{g, 0}$, and then both pumps are applied for a certain duration, followed by the qubit measurement (Fig.~\ref{fig:two-level both pump}(b)).
+In Fig.~\ref{fig:two-level both pump}(c), we show the qubit state population as a function of pump length for two sets of heating and cooling rates.
+The pump conditions are chosen such that the ratio between the two rates is close to 1 ($\Gamma^{\text{p}}_{ge}/\Gamma^{\text{p}}_{eg} \sim 1$).
+The qubit thermalizes to the same mixed $50\% \ket{g}$ - $50\% \ket{e}$ state (up to the residual population in the $\ket{f^+}$ state) with different rates.
+Additionally, by tuning the ratio between the two rates, we are able to set the transmon to a Gibbs state at an arbitrary temperature (see Fig.~\ref{fig:different_state_with_both_pumps}).